Magnesium is one of the most important minerals for our body as it is involved in 300 other metabolic processes.

 - Thyroid problems

-Most people can take magnesium supplements safely and include more magnesium rich foods in their diet such as pumpkin seeds, black beans, spinach, almond, okra, squash, and cashews.
+Most people can take magnesium supplements safely and include more magnesium-rich foods in their diets.

 Since I am not a medical professional I always suggest consulting with your doctor or nutritionist before taking any new supplement.